iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Conjugate Gradient to Lanczos Remastered.md

 \end{aligned}
 $$

-Reader please observe that, this is somewhat similar to the recurrence relations between the Lanczos vectors, however it's failing to match the sign, at the same time, it's not quiet matching for the recurrence of $\beta_k$ from the lanczos algorithm.
+Reader please observe that, this is somewhat similar to the recurrence relations between the Lanczos vectors, however it's failing to match the sign, at the same time, it's not quiet matching the form of the recurrence of $\beta_k$ from the lanczos algorithm.
 To match it, we need the coeffcients of $r_{j - 1}$ and $r_{j + 1}$ to be in the same form, paramaterized by the same iterations parameter: $j$.
 To do that, consider the doing this:

 $$
 \begin{aligned}